step-/find-n-run/README.md

 ## Installing

-This version can replace directly the Find'N'Run script included with Fatdog64-700, a 64-bit OS in the Puppy linux family, and the script included in the `.pet` package for all other Puppies. _For the .pet version simply replace the existing file `/usr/local/apps/FindNRun/findnrun` with file `/usr/bin/findnrun` from this repository._
+This version can replace directly the `findnrun` script included with Fatdog64-700, a 64-bit OS in the Puppy linux family, and the script included in the `.pet` package for all other Puppies. _For older .pet versions simply replace the existing file `/usr/local/apps/FindNRun/findnrun` with file `/usr/bin/findnrun` from this repository._